krother/learning_paths/python.md

 ### 1.6 Conditions

 * write `if..elif..else` statements
+* count items in a list by a condition
 * filter a list by a condition
 * combine comparison operators with boolean logic
 * modify every second entry of a list